 Edge Label Actions

-When you hover over the small label on an edge, you see the condition text and a set of action buttons:
+When you hover over the small label on an edge, you see the condition text and action buttons: Create, Duplicate, Fork, Delete, Edit, and Link.

 🔗 Linking (Off-Page Connectors / Teleports)

 The Link feature works like an off-page connector in traditional P&ID drawings.
-It interrupts a long edge and replaces it with a pair of matching symbols — keeping the graph clean when source and target steps are far apart.
+It interrupts a long edge and replaces it with a pair of matching symbols.

 Teleport Naming Settings

-Click the Linking button (🔗) in the toolbar to open the Teleport identifier settings window:
+Click the Linking button in the toolbar to open the Teleport identifier settings window with: Naming mode, Prefix, Intermediary, and Suffix.

 🧩 Condition Display in the SFC